 You should announce your hashtag officially, and do it early.
 Otherwise, attendees will often take it upon themselves to create one, and you could end up with two or three different versions, which makes it more difficult to track engagement.

 There are lots of things you can do to promote the hashtag and start getting value out of it before the event:

 2) During registration: At the conference registration process, provide a mechanism to allow the attendee to tweet that he/she is going to the conference, automatically inserting the hashtag for them.

 3) In communication with attendees: In emails sent to attendees before the show starts, encourage them to tweet about the conference using the hashtag.

 4) On the conference website: On the conference website's session pages, encourage attendees to tweet what sessions they are excited about.

 5) Have speakers use the hashtag: Your speakers are your ambassadors.
 Let your speakers know about the hashtag.

 B) During Your Events

-During your event, Twitter can be a great back channel conversation about how the event is going.
-Again, it is important that attendees know the hashtag to use, so make sure it is posted in signage around the conference and on speaker's opening and closing slides.
+During your event, Twitter can be a great back-channel conversation about how the event is going.
+Again, it is important that attendees know the hashtag to use, so make sure it is posted on signage around the conference and on the speaker's opening and closing slides.

 Once the conversation gets going, you can bubble up the conference.
-Here's some ideas:
+Here are some ideas: